-- independent daily pricing to establish profitability targets; - locking rates to mitigate risk of pair off fees; - selling loans pursuant to best efforts delivery contracts to eliminate warehouse and pipeline risk; and - underwriting review of each file to avoid loan repurchases for non-compliance with underwriting requirements.
+- independent daily pricing to establish profitability targets; - locking rates to mitigate risk of pair off fees;

+- selling loans pursuant to best efforts delivery contracts to eliminate warehouse and pipeline risk; and - underwriting review of each file to avoid loan repurchases for non-compliance with underwriting requirements.

 Since 2007 we have not purchased whole loans, however, in 2015 we began purchasing participations in a commercial real estate loans.
-Subject to our conservative underwriting standards, in the future we intend to modestly increase the emphasis of originations of and the purchase of participations in multifamily and commercial real estate loans although, due to the COVID-19 pandemic, we were not able to do so in 2020.
+Subject to our conservative underwriting standards, in the future we intend to modestly increase the emphasis of originations of and the purchase of participations in multifamily and commercial real estate loans although, due to the COVID-19 pandemic, this line of business was minimal in 2021.